nix-community/docker-nixpkgs/README.md

 ### Preinstalled dependencies

 All images come preinstalled with a basic set of dependencies needed for working with Nix.
-This currently includes [cachix](https://cachix.org/) and all dependencies of Nix, but may be expanded in the future as the need arises.
-Since the intend is to only use these images as a first stage in multi-stage builds, they won't influence the final image size, allowing the addition of more tools without a significant cost.
+This currently includes [Cachix](https://cachix.org/) and all dependencies of Nix, but may be expanded in the future as the need arises.
+Since the intent is to use these images as the first stage in a multi-stage build, they won't influence the final image size, allowing the addition of more tools without a significant cost.

 These dependencies notably come from the very nixpkgs version that is prefetched.
 If you need these tools or their dependencies in a Nix build, this saves you the cost of having to download them.

 ### Automatic channel updates

 Every hour, the [Nixpkgs update](https://github.com/niteoweb/docker-nixpkgs/actions?query=workflow%3A%22Nixpkgs+update%22) GitHub Actions workflow runs to detect any channel updates.
-If that's the case, an update commit is pushed to master, which triggers the [Image update](https://github.com/niteoweb/docker-nixpkgs/actions?query=workflow%3A%22Test+%26+image+update%22) workflow to build the new images and push them to DockerHub.
+If that's the case, an update commit is pushed to master, which triggers the [Image update](https://github.com/niteoweb/docker-nixpkgs/actions?query=workflow%3A%22Test+%26+image+update%22) workflow to build new images and push them to DockerHub.

 Additionally, if this repository changes how images are built, the image tags corresponding to the latest channel versions are updated to incorporate these changes.
 This is the only way in which tagged images are updated, meaning once a nixpkgs channel commit is outdated, its image won't get updated anymore.
 So if this repository receives an update, you need to update nixpkgs to the latest version of the channel.

 ### Minimal multi-stage builds

-The images contain the `export-profile` utility, which allows easy creation of a final stage in Docker [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
+All images contain the `export-profile` utility, which allows easy creation of a final stage in Docker [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
 The resulting image then contains only exactly the dependencies needed to run the programs you specify, nothing else.

 ## Usage